UnionInternationalCheminsdeFer/OSDM/spec/on-demand-services.md

               time limit to start the usage
               time of starting the usage
               time limit to end the usage
+              time of ending the usage
               geo-coordinate to end the usage / place? descriptions from the ServiceVehicle
-              bookingPartId --> fulfillments for billing, refund of unused prepayed amount remaining amount for prepayed usage
+              bookingPartId                                          --> fulfillments for billing, refund of unused prepayed amount remaining amount for prepayed usage                    --> in corresponding booking part? current refund amount if usage ends                    --> in corresponding booking part? current amount used                                    --> in corresponding booking part? current xyz used  /in case of fixed time or distance   --> in corresponding booking part? current xyz left  /in case of fixed time or distance   --> in corresponding booking part?
-              used amount